Understanding the Two Types of BI Users

 - Event Handling: In select cases, power users may need control over the application’s programming itself.
 For example, they may want to retrieve a report’s SQL query when it hits the database without running to an administrator for those details.
 A toolbox of event extensions can prove a powerful resource.

-Even though it’s likely the power users at your patron companies who are agitating most for self-service BI, it’s equally important to ensure the solution you choose caters to casual users, as they make up the majority of knowledge workers.
+Even though power users are most likely to be the ones agitating for self-service BI, it’s equally important to ensure the solution you choose caters to casual users, as they make up the majority of knowledge workers.

 Classes of Casual Users

 Casual users, which make up a whopping 90% of the work force, “use information to do their jobs” but were not hired for the express purpose of analyzing data.
-Reporting and data analysis facilitate their primary work responsibilities but do not encompass them.
 Most casual users have little-to-no experience with database systems; many are executives, managers, and frontline workers.

 Eckerson subdivides casual users into two additional types of business intelligence users: data consumers and data explorers.
 Data consumers, as the name suggests, “simply want to consume reports and dashboards created for them.”
 In this case, “consume” refers to running, exporting, and interacting with dashboard and report output.
 Interactions might include such superficial changes as adjusting a filter value, drilling into a report, or sorting a data visualization.

 “Data explorers,” by contrast, “are data consumers who occasionally want to edit a report or dashboard or create one from scratch without coding.”
 Both the occasionally part and the without coding part are crucial here.
-A data explorer is still a casual user whose professional focus lies outside the BI space; she has neither the bandwidth nor the training to design highly complex reports.
-She can, however, create a new dashboard using pre-existing reports, drag-and-drop fields to do cursory data discovery, and select from a list of aggregation types to perform basic calculations.
+Data explorers are still casual users whose professional focus lies outside the BI space; they have neither the bandwidth nor the training to design highly complex reports.
+They can, however, create a new dashboard using pre-existing reports, drag-and-drop fields to do cursory data discovery, and select from a list of aggregation types to perform basic calculations.

 Serving the Casual User

-Although casual users will still need to be trained to use BI effectively, you want that learning curve to be as minimal as possible.
-As an administrator, you also will want the ability to restrict user access to advanced features, a tactic designed to prevent the casual user from becoming overwhelmed by and/or frustrated with the application, which can lead to suffering adoption rates.
+Although casual users will still need to be trained to use BI effectively, you want the barrier to entry to be as low as possible.
+As an administrator, you also will want the ability to restrict user access to advanced features, a tactic designed to prevent the casual user from becoming overwhelmed by and/or frustrated with the application, which can lead to low adoption rates.
 Key BI features to support casual users include:

-- Schema Aliasing: The ability to alias data object and field names goes a long way to making data catalogs easier for casual users to navigate.
+- Schema Aliasing: The ability to alias data object and field names goes a long way to making datasets easier for casual users to navigate.

-- Data Discovery: Casual users value being able to see and explore the data they want to work with as they begin to manipulate it.
+- Data Discovery: Casual users value being able to see and explore their data as they begin to manipulate it.
 A tool that exposes literal values rather than abstractions of those values can be a powerful discovery tool.

 - Default Data Modeling: Casual users typically don’t have enough information to create data models from scratch, so it’s important to have a BI solution that will apply context-sensitive default models for them.

 - Drag-and-Drop Design: Drag-and-drop UI controls mimic tactile experiences, which help casual users grasp more abstract concepts.
-Exago BI has a casual user report building feature that, for example, allows the user to group by a data field simply by dragging up.
-The motion mimics the placing of that field at the head of the detail, helping teach the grouping concept while glossing over the backend mechanics involved.
+Exago BI has a casual user report building feature that, for example, allows the user to group by a data field simply by dragging it.
+The motion mimics the placing of that field ahead of the detail, helping teach the grouping concept while glossing over the backend mechanics involved.

 - Automatic Charting: It’s easier to edit something that already exists than to create that something from nothing, which is why it’s valuable to have a solution that can summarize a report at the click of a button.
 Users can then make adjustments to the chart as needed, learning from the chart algorithm while getting their work done.

-- Intelligent Formulas: Formulas have a syntax all their own, so when casual users need to perform a more sophisticated calculation, it’s helpful to have a formula interface that guides them through the syntactic process.
+- Intelligent Formulas: Formulas have a syntax all their own, so when casual users need to perform a more sophisticated calculation, it’s helpful to have a formula interface that guides them through the process.
+It’s also useful to have common functions (e.g., totals, date formats) displayed as buttons or menu items so that casual users can apply them without thinking about syntax at all.

-And of course, it goes without saying that none of these UX guidelines function without flexible governance.
+And of course, it goes without saying that none of these UX guidelines function without facilitation from IT.
 Admins need the ability to dictate which users will have access to which features and make changes to those configuration settings as knowledge workers transition from one user class to another, as sometimes happens.

 Adopting a self-service BI solution that can meet all types of BI users where they are dramatically improves your project’s likelihood of success.
 As Eckerson puts it, “The promise of self-service analytics is not to eliminate IT from the equation, but instead foster greater collaboration between business and IT.”
 When each user group has access to the right business intelligence tools, it boosts the organization’s overall efficiency.